Paloma Recipe: Our Crafted Version

 - Agave or simple syrup

-- Optional garnishes: salt, lime and grapefruit slices
+- Optional garnishes: salt, lemon and grapefruit slices

 The salt adds a distinctive flavor to the recipe, so we recommend adding it both to the glass and to the drink itself.